 Welcome to NameBounce!
-If you found this page, you’re probably looking for a unique name for your YouTube channel.
+If you found this page, you’re probably looking for an awesome name for your YouTube channel.

 Starting a channel is super exciting, and with YouTube still growing, it’s a great time to get your name out there.
-According to Statista, 27% of internet users worldwide access YouTube daily, and 57% of YouTube users accessed the platform daily to follow celebrities, brands, and keep up with other societal topics.
+According to Statista, 27% of internet users worldwide access YouTube daily.

 There are quite a few ways to make money with YouTube, but advertising revenue alone isn’t enough for most creators.
 According to this calculator on Influencer Marketing Hub, a creator getting 50,000 views/day (that’s over 18 million views/year) with a 50% engagement rate would only make $26,000 - $43,000 in ad revenue before YouTube’s 45% cut.
 That means the creator’s take-home pay would be around $14,000 - $24,000.